kaste/OpenTheProject/README.md

 # Hi

-The plugin automatically opens a folder as a project.
+The plugin automatically opens a folder as a project. :confused:

 Huh?
 So, you usually type